February 14, 2025

 Highlights

 - Growth: The CDR market grew 78% in 2024 with the total purchased volume reaching almost 8 million tonnes.
-However, it is still highly concentrated, with 80% of purchases coming from Microsoft, Google, Stripe, and Frontier buyers.
+However, it is still highly concentrated, with over 75% of purchases coming from Microsoft, Google, and Frontier buyers.

-- Delivery: 318.6K tonnes of Durable CDR were delivered, a 120% increase from 2023.
-The delivery-to-booking ratio remains low at 4.4%, but this is expected at this stage.
+- Delivery: 318.6K tonnes of durable CDR were delivered, a 120% increase from 2023.
+The delivery-to-booking ratio remains low at 4.4%, though this is unsurprising at this early stage of the industry’s development.

-- Investment: $836M of equity capital was invested into Durable CDR companies in 2024, a 30% decline from 2023.
-However, the number of investments and average size of the investments both increased when we exclude outlier transactions in 2022 and 2023.
+- Investment: $836M of equity capital was invested into durable CDR companies in 2024, a 30% decline from 2023.
+However, the number of investments and average size of the investments both increase when we exclude outlier transactions in 2022 and 2023.

 - Warning Signs: The number of unique purchasers grew only 7% and first-time buyers declined 18%.
 Repeat buyer volume grew 95% and accounted for 91% of purchased volume; new buy volume remained essentially flat compared to 2023, and represented only 9% of purchased volume.

 - Challenges: The number of suppliers increased 16%, but consolidation is likely without an influx of new buyers.
 The sector is at risk of premature price-driven competition, potentially harming high-cost but innovative methods.
-More voluntary buyers and favorable policy are required for the market to continue growing.
+More voluntary buyers and favorable policies are required for the market to continue growing to meet 2050 targets.

 CDR.fyi Analysis

-Venture investors are exercising caution, with year-on-year investments falling 30% in 2024.
-Many investors are likely waiting to see which suppliers can secure sales before committing to follow on funding.
+Venture investors are exercising caution, with year-on-year investment funds falling 30% in 2024.
+Many investors are likely waiting to see which suppliers can secure sales before committing to follow-on funding.

-What would be detrimental to the long-term development of the industry would be if startups with innovative approaches fold because they cannot achieve lower pricing than more established suppliers.
-Despite the significant mismatch identified in purchaser and supplier pricing expectations, it is too early for the sector to compete on cost.
-Many durable removal approaches are still in their early stages of development and commercialization, and there is more testing to be done to determine which approaches should be scaled.
-Many high-cost methods are also years away from being able to compete on price.
+What would be detrimental to the long-term development of the industry would be if startups with innovative but immature approaches fold because of temporarily uncompetitive prices while they iterate on their technology.
+Despite the significant mismatch identified in purchaser and supplier pricing expectations, it is too early for market participants to compete on cost.
+Many companies are still in their early stages of development and commercialization; it is too early to determine which approaches should be scaled.
+Many presently high-cost methods are years away from being able to compete on price, though they may ultimately have price, scale, or environmental advantages.

-However, cost competition may be what we get, especially when there are limited incentives for buyers to purchase durable removal credits, with cheaper alternative credit types on the VCM and too little differentiation between credit types.
+In a buyer-constrained market, cost competition may be what we get, especially when there are limited incentives for buyers to purchase durable removal credits and there are cheaper alternative credits on the VCM and limited differentiation - from the perspective of buyers dipping their toes in the market - between durable credit types.
 As highlighted in the CDR.fyi and OPIS (a Dow Jones Company) pricing survey, the next wave of buyers is likely to be more price-sensitive.
-The pool of buyers willing to pay premium prices to help the sector is not growing significantly at this time, a situation that will be very challenging for high-cost CDR methods that cannot reduce their costs quickly.
-The long-term success of the industry requires that promising ideas don’t get buried in this shakeout and that the sector doesn’t lose motivated and talented people.
+The pool of buyers willing to pay premium prices to help the sector is not growing significantly - a challenge for high-cost CDR methods without a steep learning curve to quickly rescue their costs.
+The long-term success of the industry requires dependable support for promising ideas and the retention of motivated and talented people.

-Aside from the handful of catalytic, price-insensitive buyers – whose impact is very beneficial but limited by their committed funding – policymaker action can counteract the risk of excessive focus on near-term price.
-Governments can both make direct purchases and employ subsidies and other support mechanisms that take a long-term view.
-The US 45Q tax credit, for example, has been a lifesaver for Direct Air Carbon Capture and Storage (DACCS).
-Likewise, Denmark and Sweden’s Bioenergy with Carbon Capture and Storage (BECCS) subsidies get the large capex-heavy facilities built in the first place.
-For this to continue to be effective, policymakers need a good understanding the sector’s needs, to best deploy funds and design policies.
+Aside from the handful of catalytic, price-insensitive buyers – whose impact is very beneficial but limited by their committed funding – policymaker action can counteract the risk of excessive focus on near-term prices.
+Governments can purchase directly, enact subsidies and implement other support mechanisms with a long-term view.
+The US 45Q tax credit, for example, has been fundamental for the Direct Air Carbon Capture and Storage (DACCS) sector.
+Likewise, Denmark and Sweden’s Bioenergy with Carbon Capture and Storage (BECCS) subsidies enabled large capex-heavy facilities to be built.
+For continued efficacy, policymakers need to understand the sector’s needs to best deploy funds and design policies.
 Subsidies can misorient the market if they are not well designed.
-When the government acts as a buyer (like the US DOE purchase prize), it needs to be intentional and complement other market actors by filling gaps, such as purchasing from underdeveloped methods.
+When the government acts as a buyer (like the US DOE purchase prize), it needs to complement other buyers by filling gaps, such as purchasing from underdeveloped methods.
+Underwriting scale is also important, with some facilities requiring large scale for viability.

-A very important moment in 2025 for unlocking demand will be the anticipated release of the Science Based Targets Initiative (SBTI) Net Zero Standard 2.0 for public consultation.
-Strong, mandatory milestone targets for CDR purchasing would make a huge difference and bring in many new buyers.
-Similarly, initiatives like Switzerland’s Net Zero mandate with corporate roadmaps incorporating milestone targets for CDR are encouraging signals.
+A very important moment for the industry in 2025 will be the anticipated release of the Science Based Targets Initiative (SBTI) Net Zero Standard 2.0 for public consultation.
+Based on current SBTi guidelines, corporations pledging to SBTi targets “get no credit” for purchasing CDR.
+Strong, mandatory milestone targets for CDR purchasing would unlock demand and bring in many new buyers.
+There are other encouraging initiatives, such as Switzerland’s Net Zero mandate with corporate roadmaps incorporating milestone targets for CDR.
+More are needed.

-For CDR suppliers, the focus must be on driving down costs: both to drive down prices to secure buyers and across overall operations to conserve cash and stay afloat until demand picks up.
-Those that can generate additional revenue streams based on co-products from carbon-removing activities would be well-advised to consider doing so.
-Financial sustainability and competitiveness will be key to surviving this transitional phase and capitalizing on future demand, when it arrives.
+Until such tailwinds emerge, CDR suppliers’ focus must be on reducing costs, both to drive down prices to secure buyers and conserve cash.
+Where possible, it is to suppliers’ benefit to generate additional revenue streams based on co-products, such as agricultural yield improvement from enhanced rock weathering (ERW) or biochar.
+Financial sustainability and differentiation will be key to surviving this transitional phase and capitalizing on future demand when it arrives.

 Key Market Trends